Skip and xfail: dealing with tests that cannot succeed¶

 You can use the

-skipif decorator (and any other marker) on classes:
+skipif marker (as any other marker) on classes:

-If you want to skip all test functions of a module, you must use
+If you want to skip all test functions of a module, you may use the

 # test_module.py pytestmark = pytest.mark.skipif(...)

-Mark a test function as expected to fail¶
+XFail: mark test functions as expected to fail¶

 You can use the